Paula Zahn: CNN

 Zahn began her work at CNN on September 11, 2001, joining anchor Aaron Brown in the coverage of that day's terrorist attacks as her reaction to the events she witnessed.
 Although not scheduled to appear on a CNN program, which was still in development, she began a regular morning news shift the next day.
 By January, she launched her CNN morning news program, American Morning with Paula Zahn.

 In 2003, during the Iraq War, Zahn moved back to prime time, hosting a two-hour program labeled Live from the Headlines which offered continuing coverage of the war and other events.
 Anderson Cooper took over the first of the two hours by early summer, and by September, her show, Paula Zahn Now, premiered.

 On July 24, 2007, she announced her resignation from CNN.
 The final broadcast of Paula Zahn Now aired August 2, 2007.
 The announcement came less than a day after CNN hired Campbell Brown, the former co-host of Weekend Today.
 Initially, guest hosts essentially continued Zahn's program under the title Out in the Open.
 This was later replaced by election campaign coverage and ultimately Brown's program, Campbell Brown: No Bias, No Bull.

 According to Zahn's goodbye letter penned to CNN staff, she stated "I plan to take a break between jobs and catch my breath before I take on my next role."
 In a New York Times interview, which was conducted right after the announcement of her resignation broke, Zahn told Jacques Steinberg that "she had no idea what she would be doing next".

 WNET

 On November 9, 2008, Zahn became the new co-host of SundayArts on New York City PBS stations WNET and WLIW.
 The program, which covers the fine arts scene in New York City, is now called NYC-ARTS and airs Thursday evenings.

 Investigation Discovery

 On January 9, 2009, Discovery Communications announced that Zahn, along with producing partners Scott Weinberger and Scott Sternberg, had entered into a development deal for a true crime documentary series.
 On the Case with Paula Zahn premiered October 18, 2009 on the Investigation Discovery cable channel.

 PBS

 On New Year's Day 2011, Zahn hosted the annual "From Vienna: The New Year's Celebration" episode of the anthology series Great Performances on PBS.

 Personal life

-Zahn has three children, Austin, Jared, and Haley, with Richard Cohen, a New York City real estate developer.
-Cohen is Jewish and they are raising the children in his faith.
+Zahn has three children with Richard Cohen, a New York City real estate developer.
+Cohen is Jewish and they raised the children in his faith.